boyska/lyricseek/doc/source/plans.rst

 .. note ::

-  None of this has been implemented yet.
-See :doc:`status` for more informations
+  Not all of this has been implemented yet.
+See :doc:`status` for more informations.
+Pretty much everything that hasn't the *todo* status is done

 This is a sort of project of what the library should look like when finished.